VeronicaRX/constrained-docking/README.md

 Usage
-1) Selection of 9 ligands from high troughput screening
+1) Select 9 ligands from high troughput screening

-2) Using rdkit Chem library, determined maximum common substructure (MCS) shared between each the fragments, by comparing  one against 8 remains.
+2) Use rdkit Chem library to determine maximum common substructure (MCS) shared between each fragments, by comparing one against the remaining 8.